Theodus/jennet/README.md

 pony-stable: `{ "type": "github", "repo": "theodus/jennet" }`

+### Warning!!!
+This package is not yet compatible with ponyc > 0.10.0

 ## Features
 - **Context:** Store data that can be used by the request handler as well as any middleware.